inveniosoftware/docs-invenio-rdm/docs/install/index.md

 ```console
 $ sudo usermod --append --groups docker $USER
 ```

+!!! note "Hardware requirements"
+    We usually deploy the RDM in machines that have around 8GB of RAM and at least 4 cores.
+InvenioRDM can certainly run (for demo purposes) with less, just take into account that you are going to be runing between 4 and 8 containers (among them ES, which is quite demanging).

 Once you have installed these requirements, you can install the CLI.